unihd-cag/odfi-rfg/doc/generator/User Guide.md

 [TODO] Usage flow of RFG

+- Write the register file scripts
+- Write a top script with top registerfile definition, and add in it (for example by sourcing other scripts) the actual definition
+- Call on the generators to create the outputs

 # Porting From RFS XML

-As mentioned in previous chapter, the RFS XML files contain so `<repeat>` elements to modelize loops, and some C style `#ifdef ... #else ... #endif` to define if-else control structures.
+As mentioned in previous chapter, the RFS XML files contains some `<repeat>` elements to modelize loops, and some C style `#ifdef ... #else ... #endif` to define if-else control structures.

-Using the new syntax, the user can simply use normal TCL control structures, makind the need of such special modelisations obsolete
+Using the new syntax, the user can simply call normal TCL control structures, makind the need of such special modelisations obsolete

 ## Repeat